From aspirational to transformed: configurational recipes for analytics-driven operational excellence

 Abstract

-Analytics technologies are critical for optimizing operational performance, yet the effective configurations for leveraging these technologies remain underexplored.
-Grounded in complexity theory and contingency theory, this paper elucidates how supply chain governance, organizational capability, and environmental conditions interact with varying levels of analytics capability to enhance operational performance.
-Using secondary data from 205 Chinese high-tech enterprises over two years, we conduct a rigorous content analysis and employ fuzzy-set qualitative comparative analysis (fsQCA) to identify the configurations that drive operational performance.
-Our findings reveal that firms must tailor their organizational capabilities, supply chain governance, and environmental strategies according to their specific level of analytics capability, categorized as aspirational, experienced, and transformed, to achieve optimal performance.
-This study enriches the digital technologies stream of operation and supply chain management literature by offering a novel approach to understanding the complex dynamics of analytics technology implementation and providing actionable insights for managers.
+Analytics technologies are vital for improving operational performance, yet the configurations that maximise their value remain unclear.
+Drawing on complexity theory and contingency theory, this study examines how supply chain governance, organisational capability, and environmental conditions interact with different levels of analytics capability.
+Using secondary data from 205 Chinese high-tech firms over two years, we combine content analysis with fuzzy-set qualitative comparative analysis to uncover configurations that enhance performance.
+Results show that firms must align governance, capabilities, and environmental strategies with their analytics maturity, aspirational, experienced, or transformed.
+The study advances understanding of analytics implementation and offers practical guidance.

 | Item Type: | Article |